 Other Emergency Tips

 - Do not call the school and try to keep cellular network usage at a minimum for a clear pathway for emergency communication.

-- Keep your mobile devices with you to receive message from the school and/or district
+- Keep your mobile devices with you to receive a message from the school and/or district

 - The process may seem chaotic; however, district and school staff have trained and practiced for such eventualities